 Kris also anticipated that it might be hard to get teachers and students using the new system.
 This wasn’t at all the case.
 “It was such an improvement on the old system that, once they got started, they enthusiastically and quickly learned how to use it.
 The students especially loved the ability to write their own book reviews and reserve books.
 Our teachers loved the One Search feature and how easy Accessit was to use,” says Kris.

-For Kris and assistant librarian Bettina Buffey, the speed and ease of cataloging was a big surprise.
-In fact, they found it so much fun to use, they started cataloging items around the school that had never been cataloged before.
+For Kris and assistant librarian Bettina Buffey, the speed and ease of cataloguing was a big surprise.
+In fact, they found it so much fun to use.
+They even started cataloguing items around the school that had never been catalogued before.
 “There have been great improvements in our ability to track items in both the school library and the teachers’ resource room library,” says Bettina.

 Kris said the system support was another pleasant surprise.
 “After largely being ignored by our previous system provider, we had pretty low expectations.
 But again, that wasn’t the case.
 The initial training was fantastic, and the customer portal is a wonderful support resource.
 We can also attend the annual Accessit roadshow.
 Any time I’ve had a question, the response from the support team has been fast and friendly.”

 For Kris and Greenhithe School, moving to Accessit was the best decision the school could have made.
 Having now been through the process, would she have responded much sooner to shortcomings and problems of the previous system?
 On reflection, yes, says Kris.

 Kris says, “Going through the changeover was so much easier than I thought it would be.
 It’s very easy to accept a difficult situation and put up with what you’re using, assuming that all library systems are pretty much the same.
 I can tell you there is a vast difference, and I really only appreciated that when I had a demonstration on Accessit.
 I truly did not know that so many of the things she showed me were even possible.